luongldptit/order-simulator/README.md

 ## Running the unit tests
 Run `mvn test` to execute all unit tests.
 The service uses JUnit 5 and Mockito for testing.

+## Authentication
+The service uses Basic Authentication.
+In memory users are configured with the following credentials:
+1. Role ADMIN
+   - Username: `admin`
+   - Password: `123456`
+2. Role EMPLOYEE
+   - Username: `employee`
+   - Password: `123456`

 ## Curl Api Examples
 ### Create Order
 ```bash